We check what matters. You fix what's broken and improve your practice.

 Specific, actionable improvements.
 Prioritized (do this first, then this).
 Realistic for their skill level.

-Formidable handles file uploads, validates file types (images, PDFs), converts PDFs to images, stores in Supabase
+Formidable handles file uploads, validates file types (images, PDFs, Figma links), converts PDFs to images, stores in Supabase.

-Claude AI Vision analyzes actual design files, identifying visual issues, UX problems, accessibility concerns
+Claude AI Vision analyzes actual design files—identifying visual hierarchy problems, UX issues, accessibility concerns.
+Not just reading descriptions—actually seeing the work.

-Critique saved to Supabase, status updated, real-time polling delivers results to user interface
+Critique saved to Supabase, status updated with real-time polling, results delivered to user interface with cache-busting to ensure fresh data.

 Why I started here: Wanted to move fast, test the concept.
 Got a prototype running in days.